SK-SCMLab/Inventories/README.md

 - SORT(): Sort row data by one or more columns using ascending/descending order; nested sorting
 - UNIQUE(): To extract distinct values from a column or entire table
 - SEQUENCE(): To generate custom sequences for simulations or lookups
+- XLOOKUP(): To retrive multiple related fields from a single lookup key

-### 3. ** Data Visualization **
+### 5. ** Pivot Tables **
-- Created clean and interactive dashboards using:
-  - Conditional formatting
+- Custom calculations using calculated fields
+- Grouping by date (month, quarter, year)
-  - PivotCharts
+- Report filters
+- Slicers for easy navigation
-  - Slicers and Timelines for filtering
+- Value and label filters for focused analysis

 ## 📜 Repository Structure
 Inventories_dataset.xlsx